 Keep routines flexible

-If you are worried about your child routine, try not to.
+If you are worried about jet lag and kids sleep routine knock on effects, try not to.
 Jet lag is temporary and your hard work to establish a routine will not be lost because of a few days.

 Choose flights wisely